There’s one not-so-secret ingredient that fuels relationship building and makes SEO work. It also makes social sharing work. Referrals, too.

 Where do your content crushes go to play?

 You can go there, too.
 Often, you can even play in the same sandbox.
 Maybe you’ll make a connection with your content crush, and maybe you won’t.
-Either way, you’ll expand your ecosystem and find other rich relationships.
+Either way, you’ll expand your ecosystem and strengthen your relationship-building skills.

 Which brings us to an important point …